daniel-ethridge/daniel-ethridge.github.io/index.md

 published: true
 ---

-I am a musician, a software engineer, and an aspiring university professor.
+I am a musician, a software engineer, and an interdisciplinary scientist.
 Currently, I am studying towards my PhD in Creative Technology and Design at the ATLAS Institute at the University of Colorado Boulder.

 "Creative Technology and Design?
 What's that?"